QLG1/ichi-source/README.md

 'welcome'/'rules' sends the welcome message
 'welcome (welcome message)' sets the welcome message
 'delete welcome' deletes the welcome message
-'days (number)' kicks accounts that are less than (number) days old
+'days (number)' kicks accounts that are less than (number) days old, set to 0 to disable
 'reset' erases group data and leaves
 'quit' leaves without erasing group data
 'lock' locks the group